chnm/crdh-jekyll/_essays/v03-03-mapping-commercial-currents.md

 While these maps effectively illustrate Puget Sound’s maritime links, they do not capture the relative importance of different ports.
 This gap becomes apparent when mapping how the number of voyages between different ports changed over time.
 Figure 4 animates a series of global maps, with the size of each port tied to the number of voyages for that year.
 A pattern emerges after 1856, as symbols for Victoria, San Francisco, and Puget Sound ports grow bigger and bigger.

 {% figure caption: "Figure 5.
 The spike in gold-rush traffic between Puget Sound and the British Northwest is immediately visible in this chart.
-Almost all of the voyages to or from the British Northwest were between Port Townsend, the U.S. port of entry, and Victoria, the British port of entry.
+Almost all of the recorded voyages to or from the British Northwest were between Port Townsend, the U.S. port of entry, and Victoria, the British port of entry.
 In 1860, for example, there were about five hundred and sixty round trips between Port Townsend and Victoria, about one and a half trips a day." %}
 ![Line graph of number of voyages (combined arrivals and departures) from seven different regions: British Northwest, US Pacific Coast, Puget Sound, Asia, US East Coast, Central & South America, Hawaiian Islands.]({{site.url}}/assets/img/v03/fraga/figure5.jpg)
 {% endfigure %}

 The 1858 Fraser River gold rush brought thousands of people to the Pacific Northwest and, as shown in figure 5, led to a corresponding increase in travel and trade between Puget Sound, the British Northwest, and San Francisco.
 Between 1857 and 1858, voyages between Puget Sound and the British Northwest quadrupled; the overwhelming majority of traffic recorded in the ledger during 1858, 1859, and 1860 was to or from the British Northwest.

 {% figure caption: "Figure 6.
 This animation shows how the number of steam-powered voyages through the Puget Sound Customs District changed over time.
-As in figure 3, symbol size is based on the number of voyages to or from each port, with larger symbols representing more voyages.
-While this animation depicts a similar pattern of gold-rush traffic to that in figure 4, with the number of voyages spiking in 1858 and 1859, it also illustrates that steam-powered vessels operated relatively few voyages during this period." %}
+As in figure 4, symbol size is based on the number of voyages to or from each port, with larger symbols representing more voyages.
+While this animation depicts a similar pattern of gold-rush traffic to that in figure 5, with the number of voyages spiking in 1858 and 1859, it also illustrates that steam-powered vessels operated relatively few voyages during this period." %}
 ![Map of Puget Sound.
 Nine images in loop.
 One image for each year.
 Red circles indicate points of origin.
 Blue triangles indicate destinations.
 Larger shapes indicate more voyages.]({{site.url}}/assets/img/v03/fraga/figure6.gif)
 {% endfigure %}

 But steam vessels handled relatively little gold-rush traffic, as shown in figure 6.
 The gold rush created more traffic between Puget Sound and San Francisco, with voyages between these ports tripling between 1857 and 1858, even as voyages associated with other regions outside the Pacific Northwest stayed flat.
 Voyages by steam first surged, then receded.
-Steam vessels did not appear on Puget Sound–San Francisco route until 1857 (when one steamship made one voyage), then made about half of all voyages between these ports in 1858 (41%) and 1859 (53%).
+Steam vessels did not appear on the Puget Sound–San Francisco route until 1857 (when one steamship made one voyage), then made about half of all voyages between these ports in 1858 (41%) and 1859 (53%).
 In 1860, as the gold rush began to ebb, steamships fled the route, handling only 12% of traffic.
 Similarly, the percentage of steam-powered voyages between Puget Sound and the British Northwest fell to 14% in 1860, from an average of 35% in the years before the gold rush.

 Plotting the ledger data reveals the individual voyages that sustained these connections, and highlights the role of smaller vessels in traffic associated with the Fraser River gold rush.
 Vessel tonnage and voyage frequency both suddenly and dramatically increased in early 1858.[^18] (Tonnage measures a vessel’s passenger and cargo capacity.)
 Before 1858, most vessels visiting Puget Sound were under 500 tons; after 1858, a procession of large sailing ships and steamships passed through Puget Sound.
 Many handled the new traffic between Puget Sound and San Francisco, with vessels over 700 tons consistently over-represented on this route during 1858, 1859, and 1860.
 More trips by larger vessels brought Puget Sound in closer contact with San Francisco.